 Fig. 3.
 Curved rail and a curtain.
 The rail mounting system must be selected according to the shape of the system and on the type of ceiling and wall in your lab.
-Rail is from strip-curtains.

-If you want your curtains ruffled, you should add to the length of material.
+If you want your curtains ruffled, you should add about twice the length of material.
 Since Tourev is scientifically developed and a fairly expensive material, you may want to use only 20% extra length, just enough to give your system some flexibility.
 You don't want to pull one end and discover that the other end is also moving.